-An example; You are 300 feet from an traffic light moving at 40 mph which is 60 feet per second.
+An example; You are 300 feet from a traffic light moving at 40 mph, which is 60 feet per second.
 You get a text message it takes 3 seconds to read the message – that means you drove 180 feet (3 seconds x 60 fps) without looking at the road.

 You are 120 feet in front of the red traffic light and closing in at 60 fps.
-Quick arithmetic tells you that he have two seconds to react.
+Quick arithmetic tells you that the driver has two seconds to react.